Skip to main content

 James Kelly

-As life expectancy increases and medical advancements extend our lifespans, the challenge of funding retirement and affording necessary care in old age becomes more pressing.
+As life expectancy increases and medical advancements extend our lifespans, the challenge of funding retirement and affording necessary extended care in old age becomes more pressing.
 According to the National Center for Health Statistics at the Centers for Disease Control and Prevention, life expectancy is rising.
 Individuals between 50 and 54 can now expect to live up to 82.2 years, while those in the 55-59 age bracket have a life expectancy of 80.1 years.

 For men who are currently 80 years old, the expected lifespan extends to 87 years; for women, it's 89—remarkably, reaching the age of 90 increases life expectancy further, with men likely to live up to 95 and women up to 96 years.
 This burgeoning longevity underscores the growing need for comprehensive retirement planning and long-term care solutions.